|Birth: ||Apr. 1, 1950|

 Linda is survived by her husband, Larry E. Stephenson; her son Daniel (Danny) Lee Stephenson of Dean Lake; Step-daughter Stephanie Morgan and her daughter Amanda Long, of Higginsville, MO; long-time foster son, Sherman Collins, of Marshall, MO; her mother-in-law, Lillian 'Hildred' Stephenson of Brunswick,MO; a brother-in-law, Lonnie Stephenson and wife, Virginia, of Kansas City, MO, and their sons, Nate and Matt; her brother, Robert Allen (Bob) Willis and wife, Mary Sue (Finley) Willis of rural Carrollton, MO; their children, Robert Andrew (Andy) Willis, of rural Carrollton and his son, Robert Austin Willis of Brunswick, MO; Amy Marie (Willis) Sarbaugh and her husband Aaron of Carrollton, and their two children, Tanner Lee Sarbaugh and Kesley Eve Sarbaugh; a sister, Loretta Ann Rainey-Fones and husband Roger of Bogard, MO, and her two daughters, Misty Lynn Rainey of Bogard, MO; Mayla Kate Rainey and her two sons, Alexander Gage Sides and Michael Andrew Ryan, all of Bogard, MO; once brother-in-law, Martin Dewitt "Digger" Rainey of Carrollton, MO; along with other great nieces and nephews.

-Funeral services were held at the Gibson Funeral Home in Brunswick on Wednesday, July 1, 2009 at 10:00 am with Gail Brown officiating.
+Funeral services were held at the Gibson Funeral Home in Brunswick on Wednesday, July 1, 2009 at 10:00 am with Gail Brown officiating, and her sister, Loretta, speaking.
 Visitation was from 7-8:30 pm: Tuesday, June 30, 2009 at the funeral home.

 Burial was at The Evergreen Cemetery at Dewitt, MO, with Military Honors provided by Rucker-McAllister Post #7 American Legion of Brunswick, MO.
 Pallbearers were Andy Willis, Nathan and Mathew Stephenson, Aaron Sarbaugh, Sherman Collins, and Danny Dobbins.